High-Dimensional Bayesian Model Comparison in Cosmology with GPU-accelerated Nested Sampling and Neural Emulators: Discussion

 \subsection{Comparison of Methods}

-This work shows that with GPU-acceleration nested sampling is now feasible on high dimensional analyses such as the cosmic shear analysis here.
-However it should be noted that although we have provided enough speed-up to explore a 39-dimensional prior, the number of likelihood evaluations nested sampling needs to converge scales very harshly with dimension \citep{polychord}, and as such field-level nested sampling and other ultra-high dimensional problem are still out of reach, even with these accelerations.
+This work shows that with GPU-acceleration nested sampling is now feasible on high-dimensional analyses such as the cosmic shear analysis presented here.
+However, it should be noted that although we have provided enough speed-up to explore a 39-dimensional prior, the number of likelihood evaluations nested sampling needs to converge scales very harshly with dimension \citep{polychord}, and as such field-level nested sampling and other ultra-high-dimensional problems are still out of reach, even with these accelerations.
 In comparison HMC, due to its usage of gradient information, is able to explore posteriors in much higher dimensions and has already been used in field-level inference.
-This is a significant drawback of nested sampling, with JAX-based pipelines differentiability in our models is free information that at the present isn't being used by nested sampling.
+This is a significant drawback of nested sampling, with \texttt{JAX}-based pipelines all of our models are auto-differentiable, information that at the present is not being used by nested sampling.

-Some caution should be taken with the error bars provided by the learned harmonic mean estimator; it represents only the scatter in the estimate taken on different subsets of the data.
+Some caution should be taken with the error bars provided by the learned harmonic mean estimator, as it represents only the scatter in the estimate taken on different subsets of the data.
 It does not include any error from how the flow might change if trained on a different set of posterior samples, and most importantly there is no systematic error from the flow not capturing the true posterior shape.
-This incomplete error budget is a concern, as presented the GPU-NS versus HMC results in table \ref{tab:results} are around $4\sigma$ away from each-other for the interpolated likelihood, and while each method appears to recover the same Bayes factor there is no guarantee this would be true in general, and a discrepancy of 2.5 in log space is the difference between decisive and inconclusive evidence when performing Bayesian model comparison.
-It should be noted the discrepancies between the Bayes factors of this work and of \cite{Piras_2024} may have arisen due to the minor numerical differences in the likelihood implementations mentioned before, so cannot be compared as directly as our HMC (interpolated) versus GPU-NS (interpolated) results.
+This incomplete error budget is a concern: the GPU-NS versus HMC results presented in Table \ref{tab:results} are around $4\sigma$ away from each other for both the full and interpolated likelihoods; so while each method appears to recover the same Bayes factor, a discrepancy of 2 in log space is the difference between decisive and inconclusive evidence when performing Bayesian model comparison \citep{jeffreys1961}, so models certainly cannot be compared across methods (GPU-NS against HMC), even on identical likelihoods.
+It should be noted that the discrepancies between the Bayes factors of this work and of \cite{Piras_2024} may have arisen due to the minor numerical differences in the likelihood implementations mentioned before, so should not be compared as directly as our HMC and GPU-NS results.